-The Australian Scholarships Foundation is committed to measuring the impact of our work, both to ensure we are making the difference we intend, and to constantly improve our offerings for the sector.
+The Australian Scholarships Foundation is committed to measuring the impact of our work, both to ensure we are making the difference we intend and to constantly improve our offerings for the sector.

-We have awarded 5,066 scholarships since 2009 worth $17.2 million.
+We have awarded 5,665 scholarships since 2009 worth $17.2 million achieving:

-• Greater access to learning and development opportunities for leaders and emerging leaders.
+• Greater access to learning and development opportunities for leaders and emerging leaders

-• Clear pathways for leadership and professional development opportunities identified.
+• Clear pathways for leadership and professional development opportunities identified

-• A commitment to supporting training that offers diversity, inclusion and delivery to community regional organisations.
+• A commitment to supporting training that offers diversity, inclusion and delivery to community regional organisations

 • Organisations understand the value of learning and development to drive growth strategies and retain employees.

-• Sector strengthened through greater leadership capabilities.
+• A more robust sector strengthened through greater leadership capabilities.

 Our reach